Roasting Bell Peppers: A Guide

 Why Peel the Skin?

-The blackened exterior of food may seem like a sign of perfect charring, but it can actually make the dish taste bitter.
+The blackened exterior of food may seem like a sign of perfect charring, but it can make the dish taste bitter.
 To avoid this, it’s best to peel off the charred skin.
-This will reveal the true smokiness of the dish without any unpleasant burnt aftertaste.
+This will reveal the authentic smokiness of the dish without any unpleasant burnt aftertaste.
 By taking this extra step, you can enhance the flavor profile of your dish and turn a good meal into an exceptional one.

 Beyond the Oven

 Slide these charred wonders into various dishes and watch the magic unfold.
-They are the heart and soul of my muhammara recipe.
+They are the heart and soul of the muhammara recipe.
 Or imagine the smoky depth they’d add to a grilled eggplant sandwich coupled with a dab of pesto.
 Need a killer pesto recipe?
 I’ve got you covered right here.
 One of my favorite ways to eat them is by placing them on toasted baguette slices with a sprinkle of goat cheese or feta for a quick appetizer.

 Preparation